moo20222/CodePathSamuelLupton/README.md

 ### App Description:

 This app is an introdution app.
-This app is used for people to make an details introduction of themselves digitally!
+This app is used for people to make a detailed introduction of themselves, digitally!

 ### App Walk-though